1977: Rise of the personal computer

 Worsening economic conditions in 1970s Iran, as well as increasing discontent with the government and wide support for religious leader in exile Ayatollah Ruhollah Khomeini led to a popular uprising that ended the reign of Mohammad Reza Shah Pahlavi.
 The shah and his family fled Iran in January 1979, and on Feb.
 11, the monarchy was dissolved.
 On April 1, Khomeini declared Iran an Islamic republic.
 With support among the nation’s clergy and their many followers, Khomeini began rebuilding Iranian society based on conservative Shiite religious principles.
 In November, a mob raided the U.S. embassy, taking more than 60 Americans hostage.
 The crisis would be influential in the following year U.S. presidential election and would not fully resolve until January 1981.

 1980: Reagan elected

 > Location: Washington, D.C.

-With the United States in an economic malaise and the Iranian hostage crisis hobbling the presidency of Jimmy Carter, Ronald Reagan is elected the 40th president in a landslide.
+With the United States in an economic malaise and the Iranian hostage crisis hobbling the presidency of Jimmy Carter, Ronald Reagan was elected the 40th president in a landslide.
 Reagan, who would serve two terms, was the oldest man elected president at the time.
-Reagan’s election changes the trajectory of American politics, ushering in an era of conservative leadership.
-During his tenure, he takes a more aggressive approach to the Soviet Union and increases defense spending.
-Reagan convinces Congress to cut taxes, a move that many economists credit with triggering an economic boom in the 1980s.
+Reagan’s election changed the trajectory of American politics, ushering in an era of conservative leadership.
+During his tenure, Reagan took a more aggressive approach to the Soviet Union and increased defense spending.
+Reagan convinced Congress to cut taxes, a move that many economists credit with triggering an economic boom in the 1980s.

 > Date: June 5